 1. The crankshaft must be designed or checked for at least two crank positions.
 Firstly, when the crankshaft is subjected to maximum bending moment and secondly when the crankshaft is subjected to maximum twisting moment or torque.

-2. The additional moment due to weight of flywheel, belt tension and other forces must be considered.
+2. The additional moment due to the weight of the flywheel, belt tension, and other forces must be considered.

 3. It is assumed that the effect of the bending moment does not exceed two bearings between which a force is considered.